-The chalice bearer will say the words of administration, which often are, “The Blood of Christ, the Cup of Salvation.”
-Your response is “Amen.”
+The chalice bearer will also say the words of administration, which often are, “The Blood of Christ, the Cup of Salvation.”
+Your response, either before or after drinking, is “Amen.”

 What about dipping the bread?
 This is called “intinction.”

 If you choose to do this, or if the church you are in requires it, you receive the bread as stated above.
-Then you take the bread between your fingers, and dip slightly into the wine, and placing it in your mouth.
+Then, you take the bread between your fingers, and dip it slightly into the wine, before placing it in your mouth.

-Adults who are not baptized, or who are not going to receive, can come forward to receive a blessing If you would like to do so, cross your arms as pictured to the left.
+Adults who are not baptized, or who are not going to receive, can come forward to receive a blessing.

 After you have received, follow the crowd back to your seat.
 Most folks will then pray silently, or sing.

 Please let us know if you have any questions!

 Better yet, please feel free to ask someone at church.
 I’m sure they’ll be more than happy to guide you.

 If you’d like to learn more about Holy Communion, check out the following posts: